 Term Definition 10% POE demand traces Hourly 10% POE demand profiles used in EAAP .
 The method of developing demand traces is explained in Schedule 1 of this document.
 50% POE demand traces Hourly 50% POE demand profile used in EAAP .
 The method of developing demand traces is explained in Schedule 1 of this document.
 90% POE demand traces Hourly 90% POE demand profile optionally used in EAAP .
 The method of developing demand traces is explained in Schedule 1 of this document.
 10% POE simulation case The EAAP simulation using a GELF for a given Scenario with 10% POE demand traces.
 50% POE simulation case The EAAP simulation using a GELF for a given Scenario with 50% POE demand traces.
-Baseload generation Generating units that typically run all times through the year except during maintenance outages .
-Coal-fired generating units are a typical example of baseload generating units .
-ESOO Electricity statement of opportunities FCAS Frequency control ancillary services , as that term is defined in section 4.1 of AEMO's Procedure SO_OP 3708A Frequency Control Ancillary Services 1 .
-FOR Forced outage rate (unplanned outage data used stochastically in the modelling).
+Baseload generation Generating units that typically run all times through the year except during maintenance outages.
+Coal-fired generating units are a typical example of baseload generating units.
+ESOO Electricity statement of opportunities FCAS Frequency control ancillary services, as that term is defined in section 4.1 of AEMO's Procedure SO_OP 3708A Frequency Control Ancillary Services 1 FOR Forced outage rate (unplanned outage data used stochastically in the modelling). as that term is defined on page 12 of Guidebook for forced outage data recording: Definitions and assumptions.
 Forecast generation capability The maximum generation in GWh each of the scheduled generating units , a group of scheduled generating units or the power station (as appropriate) is capable of producing, taking the energy limitations anticipated under various scenarios into consideration.
-GELF Generator Energy Limitation Framework Hydro power scheme One or more hydro power stations including pump storage units relying on a common river system for their energy source can be defined as a hydro power scheme , including run-of-the-river hydro power stations .
-Intermediate generation Generating units that are not included in baseload generation or peaking generation are generally included in this category.